rafaelsantosr1/rafaelsantosr1/README.md

  ##
 <h2>I'm</a>
 </h2>
- Professional with a passion for solving complex problems, with expertise in networks, systems administration, information security, operating systems and virtual environments.
-Ability to maintain system availability and performance.
+<p>Professional with a passion for solving complex problems, with expertise in networks, systems administration, information security, operating systems and virtual environments.
+Ability to maintain system availability and performance.</p>

  ##